natsuapo/keplerjis/docs/future-work.md

 - [x] Japanese municipality based data visualization.

 - [ ] Add better UI for error cases.
 - [ ] Add more processing function to the extended Kepler.
+- [ ] Try to implement some front-end AI libraries.
 - [ ] Create new layer from filterings.
 - [ ] Enhancing legend part for map data output.
 - [ ] Add a function to encoding shift-jis.